- Website pages must score well on both ‘on the page’ and ‘off the page’ factors

 - Simple steps to start getting keyword rich inbound links

 Most of the links that come to your website will point to your home page and normally use your domain name as the ‘anchor text’ (also called ‘linking text’).
-Ken McGaffin in this eighth article in the Keyword Basics series advises how to turn that into keyword rich link text in order to attract more search engine traffic.
+In this eighth article in the Keyword Basics series, Ken McGaffin advises how to turn that into keyword rich link text in order to attract more search engine traffic.

 Give your search engine traffic a boost